File: 1614292048243.jpg (32 KB, 612x612, body.jpg)

 nice thread anon!

-my hairy arms and small boobs (learned to love my small boobs, not just accept, which is great) also my big thighs, no longer gaf about a thigh gap
+>what about you have you learned to accept?my hairy arms and small boobs (learned to love my small boobs, not just accept, which is great) also my big thighs, no longer gaf about a thigh gap

-my skin in general.
+>what parts of you do you are trying to love?my skin in general.
 I wish it were clear and umblemished but instead I have lots of freckles, moles and I can see veins on my legs. wish it were less translucent looking.
 I wish I could learn to accept my big nose

-how did you learn to accept your freckles/moles, they've been my biggest hang up since puberty.
+>>173123how did you learn to accept your freckles/moles, they've been my biggest hang up since puberty.
 I feel like I'm hyperaware of them. it seems like such a trivial thing but I can't get over it, it feels like

 No. 175518